 It’s why we procrastinate.
 Aren’t on time.
-Get distracted by the stinking badges on our phones.
+Get distracted by the dings emitted from our phones.
 Watch TV when we’re supposed to be getting ready for work.

 To succeed with time management, ADHD adults need a deep understanding of their relationship with time.
 So they can become better at Outsmarting their ADHD.